 Concerns about financial situations can easily stand in the way of recovery.
 A disability that prevents you from returning to work can cause additional stress about how you will financially stay afloat, which may contribute to the worsening of your condition.

-If you are unable to work due to a disability that qualifies under the policy’s definition, disability insurance can help you replace your lost income.
+If you are unable to work due to a long-term disability that qualifies under the policy’s definition, disability insurance can help you replace your lost income.
 This could mean you can take your time recovering and not feel pressured to return to work against your doctor’s orders.
 Meeting Financial Obligations

 Regardless of your existing income, if you become disabled and find yourself unable to work, you may still go into debt.
 This is especially the case if you are the owner of a property that was used to secure a loan, such as your home or your vehicle.